When will I find out the outcome of my application?

 Can I apply to study for one semester only?

-Yes, you can, but it is important that your principal and board of trustees/employer know that you are planning on study for one semester as they as they will only receive relief funding for the time you are away.
+Yes, you can, but it is important that your principal and board of trustees/employer know that you are planning on study for one semester as they will only receive relief funding for the time you are away.

 Can I apply to complete my postgraduate qualification, and start work towards my masters?